DavidHowlett/family_chess_tournament/README.md

 Mum will play the AIs we write to see if she can beat them.

 # Rules
-The AI will work by reading in a file called “game state.txt” looking at the last game state then appending a new game state to the file.
-The programs of the players will be run alternately.

 A player loses if:
 - They make an illegal move